nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter4_chapter_4_jesus_the_messiah.md

 In order to reconcile humanity fully to God, the role of the Messiah required not only proclaiming and healing but also the supreme act of atonement.
 Jesus had to be the perfect and complete sacrifice, through His death on the cross.

 <!-- p62 -->
-The book of Hebrews explains at length throughout its 13 chapters how Jesus was the perfect sacrifice, and that He was both the sin offering and the High Priest who offered it (Hebrews 3 & 4).
-Jesus’ priesthood is not of the Levitical line (from the tribe of Levi), but was according to the order of Melchizedek, who is said to have neither beginning nor end, meaning it is not constrained by human patterns and customs (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="7" data-verses="3" data-lang="en" data-version="NKJV">Hebrews 7:3</span>).
-The shortcoming of the Levitical priesthood is that it depends on the blood of bulls and goats (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="9" data-verses="12-13" data-lang="en" data-version="NKJV">Hebrews 9:12-13</span>) whose sacrifice is insufficient for a permanent and enduring forgiveness of sins.
-From our lesson on sin and sacrifice, we know that the consequences of people’s sins could be postponed for one year (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="10" data-verses="3" data-lang="en" data-version="NKJV">Hebrews 10:3</span>) on the Day of Atonement, but this sacrifice had to be renewed repeatedly.
+The book of Hebrews explains at length throughout its 13 chapters how Jesus was the perfect sacrifice, and that He was both the sin offering and the High Priest who offered it (Hebrews 3 &amp; 4).
+Jesus’ priesthood is not of the Levitical line (from the tribe of Levi), but was according to the order of Melchizedek, who is said to have neither beginning nor end, meaning it is not constrained by human patterns and customs (<span class="x-scripture" data-book="HEB" data-chapter="7" data-lang="en" data-type="ref" data-verses="3" data-version="NKJV">Hebrews 7:3</span>).
+The shortcoming of the Levitical priesthood is that it depends on the blood of bulls and goats (<span class="x-scripture" data-book="HEB" data-chapter="9" data-lang="en" data-type="ref" data-verses="12-13" data-version="NKJV">Hebrews 9:12-13</span>) whose sacrifice is insufficient for a permanent and enduring forgiveness of sins.
+From our lesson on sin and sacrifice, we know that the consequences of people’s sins could be postponed for one year (<span class="x-scripture" data-book="HEB" data-chapter="10" data-lang="en" data-type="ref" data-verses="3" data-version="NKJV">Hebrews 10:3</span>) on the Day of Atonement, but this sacrifice had to be renewed repeatedly.

 <!-- p63 -->
 Jesus, when He died on the cross (whose accounts are in Matthew 27, Mark 15, John 19, and Luke 23), shed His blood and paid the price for the sins—past, present, and future—of all humanity.
 Isaiah 53 portrays Jesus as the suffering servant, who took the full weight of punishment and pain upon Himself.
 His once-for-all death became the ultimate, final sacrifice.
-Jesus is the Lamb of God (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="1" data-verses="29" data-lang="en" data-version="NKJV">John 1:29</span>), without spot or wrinkle (sin); because He was perfect, complete, and holy, the shedding of His innocent blood made atonement possible. **No further sacrifices are needed or acceptable.
+Jesus is the Lamb of God (<span class="x-scripture" data-book="JHN" data-chapter="1" data-lang="en" data-type="ref" data-verses="29" data-version="NKJV">John 1:29</span>), without spot or wrinkle (sin); because He was perfect, complete, and holy, the shedding of His innocent blood made atonement possible. **No further sacrifices are needed or acceptable.
 The former ones were only temporary—but Jesus’ was perfect and final.**

 <!-- p64 -->
-Through His death and resurrection, we have a new and better covenant (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="8" data-verses="6" data-lang="en" data-version="NKJV">Hebrews 8:6</span>), confirmed by the blood of the very Son of God; Jesus is the mediator of that covenant, the link.
-Through the sacrifice of Christ, we receive salvation, and He is the author of ‘eternal salvation to all who obey Him’ (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="5" data-verses="9" data-lang="en" data-version="NKJV">Hebrews 5:9</span>).
+Through His death and resurrection, we have a new and better covenant (<span class="x-scripture" data-book="HEB" data-chapter="8" data-lang="en" data-type="ref" data-verses="6" data-version="NKJV">Hebrews 8:6</span>), confirmed by the blood of the very Son of God; Jesus is the mediator of that covenant, the link.
+Through the sacrifice of Christ, we receive salvation, and He is the author of ‘eternal salvation to all who obey Him’ (<span class="x-scripture" data-book="HEB" data-chapter="5" data-lang="en" data-type="ref" data-verses="9" data-version="NKJV">Hebrews 5:9</span>).

 <!-- p65 -->
 The word salvation in Greek is **Sōtēria** (*so-tay-REE-ah - **G4991)**.* Essentially it means **salvation, deliverance, or preservation**.
 It encompasses the act of being saved, in a spiritual sense (eternal salvation through Christ) and in a physical context (being saved from danger or harm).
 The word carries the idea of safety, wholeness, and restoration.